noun: adventure; plural noun: adventures

 What we do

-ACE; or the Adventure Centre for Education is the school’s outdoor education programme.
+ACE; or the Adventure Centre for Education is the school’s outdoor education department.

-Working alongside guidelines for learning outside the classroom and the Institute for Outdoor learning the ACE team work theraputically with the students to encourage positive growth in their social, emotional and mental health wellbeing.
-The purpose of the work ACE do is more than just fun and games, (they are a by-product), ACE chooses activities and tasks that develop and challenge the young people at Bowden House School.
+Working alongside guidelines for learning outside the classroom and the Institute for Outdoor learning, the ACE team work with the students to encourage positive growth in their social, emotional and mental health wellbeing.
+The purpose of the work of ACE, is more than just fun and games (they are a by-product), ACE chooses activities and tasks that develop and challenge the young people at Bowden House School.

 How do we do this?

-The ACE team offer this by taking a range of students out on a mixture of half day and full day sessions the students are given the opportunity to participate in a variety of activities and environments they would not normally engage in.
+The ACE department does this in two ways.
+One half of the team offer a range of students half day and full day sessions where the students are given the opportunity to participate in a variety of activities and environments they would not normally engage in.

 The students have the option to attend sessions where they are given tasks and activities to develop different key areas of social and emotional health.
 All students get the opportunity to work with different peers in the school and their groups mix to allow them to socialise and work with other students they may not normally be working alongside.

-ACE have two additional elements which focus’ the youngest KS3 and the oldest KS4 students.
+ACE have two additional elements which addresses the youngest KS3 and the oldest KS4 students.

 The Year 7 and 8 cohort participate in the ACE Top 50, where the students aim to complete 50 tasks or activities before they reach the end of their journey to Year 8.
-(Photo of Top 50).
-This gives them an improved confidence in themselves and in attempting new things.
+This gives them an improved confidence in themselves and in attempting new things (please see the ‘50 New Things’ PDF at the bottom of this page).

 The Year 11 cohort are given the opportunity to complete their GCSE in Physical Education and ACE offer them the opportunity to use climbing as one of their sports to be assessed in.